SiegfriedEhret/beulogue/README.md

 Check the [contributing](./CONTRIBUTING.md) document for some info.

-`beulogue` follows my own FibVer (Fibonacci Versioning), which is:
+`beulogue` follows my own FibVer (Fibonacci Versioning):

 - Basically, it follows Semantic Versioning.
 - You have to use Fibonacci suite numbers when you bump the version.
 - Until you bump a major version, don't reset patch.
 For a version, it gives an idea of how many features and bugfixes you made.

-- I'll spec that one day.
+I'll spec that one day...

 ### Contributing